Toileting, Nappy Changing and intimate care Policy

 5. I wear disposable gloves and use toilet paper and sensitive wipes to clean the children.

-6. Making sure the child is happy and fully clothed encourage them to wash their hands using soap and warm water and dry on disposable towels available.
+6. Making sure the child is happy and fully clothed, encourage them to wash their hands using soap and water and dry on washable flannels available.
+Encourage the child to take this flannel and place it directly into the washing machine.

-7. Remove the potty and flush the content down the toilet.
+7. Remove the potty and flush the contents down the toilet.

 8. Wipe the toilet down with a disinfectant toilet wipe.

-11. Double bag any baby wipes, my gloves and the disinfectant toilet wipe and dispose of in my outside black dustbin.
+11. Double bag any baby wipes, gloves and the disinfectant toilet wipes and dispose of in outside black dustbin.

 Procedure for nappy changes